Workers Architecture

 • Brain: LLM configuration, behavior prompts, role, tone, output format

-Universal Workers support OAuth integrations, file uploads, and dynamic session contexts.
+AI Workers support OAuth integrations, file uploads, and dynamic session contexts.
 They are ideal for users who need consistent, intelligent support across a range of workflows.

 • Built visually: Drag-and-drop Canvas with node types (API calls, logic blocks, vector search, etc.)